-During the site inspections, a number of environmental weeds were identified at Cooya Beach.
+During the site inspections, several environmental weeds were identified at Cooya Beach, including the coconut palm.
 According to the most recent audit, there are approximately 600 coconut palm trees (Cocos nucifera) present at Cooya Beach (DSC 2015).
 Where there is a large concentration of coconut palms (known as "Coconut Grove"), there is very little understorey.
+Coconut palms will continue to be managed by the Coconut Management Plan (DSC 2015).
 The following environmental weeds were also identified at Cooya Beach (Table 5).
-Weeds pose a threat to the biodiversity of a habitat and can kill native vegetation, establishing a monoculture.
+Environment weeds pose a threat to biodiversity by outcompeting native vegetation with respect to available resources such as nutrients and light, establishing monocultures and increasing fuel loads.
+This additionally results in reduced habitat value for fauna.